moduware/webview-tile-template/Install webview tile.md

 ## Android

-* Connect phone into computer
+* Connect phone to computer
 * Use *File Manager* or *Android File Transfer* (for Mac OS)
-* Create *nexpaq* directory at the phone's hard drive
+* Create *nexpaq* directory on phone's hard drive
 * Create folder *tile* and a subfolder *tile*.
 Add all webview tile files to the last directory

 ![tiles_MacOS]